Tucker Tensor Train Taylor Series: Numerical experiments

-The PDE is discretized with mixed finite elements on the same mesh of triangles used in Example 1.
-We use zeroth order Raviart-Thomas elements for the flux (i.e., one finite element degree of freedom per triangle edge) and zeroth order discontinuous Galerkin finite elements (piecewise constant) for the pressure.
-The parameter $\theta$ is discretized with CG1 finite elements, and $q$ is discretized with one dimensional piecewise constant finite elements along $\Gamma_\text{top}$.
+The PDE is discretized with mixed finite elements on the Example 1 mesh: zeroth-order Raviart--Thomas elements for the flux (one degree of freedom per triangle edge) and piecewise-constant discontinuous Galerkin elements for the temperature.
+We discretize $\theta$ with CG1 elements and $q$ with one-dimensional piecewise-constant elements along $\Gamma_\text{top}$.